bogdan-tr/obelisk-suite/README.md

 > **The easy way:** install **Obelisk** above, open it, and press Install on the
 > Taskmancer tile.
 You get every app from one place, updates included, and you
-> can add Zorynda and the rest as they arrive without hunting for downloads.
+> can add Zorynda now, and the rest as they arrive, without hunting for downloads.

 Or take it on its own — it is a complete app and needs nothing else: